WMFQ

-WMFQ (92.9 FM) is a commercial radio station in Ocala, broadcasting to North-Central Florida.
-It is owned by JVC Media and airs a CHR - Top 40 radio format.
-In morning drive time, it carries Elvis Duran and the Morning Show syndicated from WHTZ New York.
-Q92.9's studios and offices are on SW 7th Street in Ocala.
+WMFQ (92.9 FM) is a commercial radio station licensed to Ocala, Florida, United States, broadcasting to the Ocala metropolitan area and North-Central Florida.
+It is owned by JVC Media and airs a contemporary hits format branded as "Q92.9".
+The station's studios are located on SW 7th Street in Ocala.

-WMFQ is a Class C2 FM station.
-It has an effective radiated power (ERP) of 50,000 watts.
-The transmitter is off SE 36th Avenue at SE 95th Street in Belleview.
+WMFQ's transmitter is sited off of SE 36th Avenue at SE 95th Street in Belleview.